kachick/wait-other-jobs/README.md

 You can also choose to wait for specific jobs.\
 If any of the jobs fail, this action fails too.

+## v4 or v3

+Latest stable versions are v3.x, and developing v4.x in main branch.

 ## Usage

 It works with zero or little configuration.